Blosc/c-blosc/README.md

   $ cmake -DCMAKE_INSTALL_PREFIX=your_install_prefix_directory ..
 ```

-CMake allows to configure Blosc in many different ways, like prefering
+CMake allows to configure Blosc in many different ways, like preferring
 internal or external sources for compressors or enabling/disabling
 them.
 Please note that configuration can also be performed using UI
-tools provided by [CMake][1] (ccmake or cmake-gui):
+tools provided by [CMake](http://www.cmake.org) (ccmake or cmake-gui):

 ```console

   $ ccmake ..      # run a curses-based interface
   $ cmake-gui ..   # run a graphical interface
 ```

 Build, test and install Blosc:

 ```console